How We Advocate For You

 Through its dedicated team of Government Affairs volunteers, The Organization of Virginia Homeschoolers works on behalf of homeschoolers in a variety of ways.
-Our most familiar work is monitoring legislation related to homeschooling and lobbying on behalf of homeschoolers during the General Assembly, but throughout the year, Government Affairs remains active, safeguarding Virginians’ homeschooling freedoms and assisting families and agencies across the state.
+Our most familiar work is monitoring legislation related to homeschooling.
+We have, at times, lobbied on behalf of homeschoolers during the General Assembly.
+Throughout the year, Government Affairs remains active, safeguarding Virginians’ homeschooling freedoms and assisting families and agencies across the state.

 Our General Assembly work begins long before the annual General Assembly session does each January.
 In the fall, we review what our members have told us, via our annual survey, about their legislative and policy concerns, in order to determine our agenda for the upcoming session.
 We consult with other homeschooling groups that are active in Virginia (local, statewide, and national groups) in order to ensure that we present a united front, whenever possible.
-We also meet with the Virginia Department of Education and the Governor’s policy office to discuss their legislative agendas and positions on homeschooling-related topics, as well as to convey VaHomeschoolers’ perspective on important issues.
+We also meet with the Virginia Department of Education and the Governor’s policy office, as needed, to discuss their legislative agendas and positions on homeschooling-related topics, as well as to convey VaHomeschoolers’ perspective on important issues.